Just Realized

 BYD's got impressive tech.
 Their battery performance is legitimately world-class, and their pricing undercuts most competitors.
 They've been eating Tesla's lunch in China and expanding aggressively in Europe and Latin America.
 This partnership gives them instant access to Uber's driver base across dozens of countries.

 So while this partnership is huge for global EV adoption and the gig economy, American drivers are stuck waiting for domestic or non-Chinese manufacturers to deliver similarly affordable options.
-Uber's previous partnership with Hertz to offer Tesla rentals was a step in the right direction, but Tesla's pricing isn't as competitive as BYD's would be.
+Uber's previous partnership with Hertz to offer Tesla rentals was a step in the right direction, but Tesla's pricing isn't as competitive as BYD's would be—and never will be, because Tesla's focused on premium segments and margins, not affordability.

 The autonomous vehicle collaboration is the long-term play.
 BYD builds the hardware, Uber provides the platform and global distribution.
 If they execute this well, they could leapfrog traditional automakers in deploying consumer-facing AVs at scale.
 Uber's building a diverse AV strategy: Waymo partnership for current operations, Lucid-Nuro partnership for 20,000 premium robotaxis, and BYD for autonomous-capable vehicles globally.
 That's hedging across multiple manufacturers and technology providers.